Md557/py-datasci/java3D/readme.txt

+The following is a real-time simulation based upon Euler Coordinates of a rigid object rotating & precessing in a gravitational field.
+Theory/equations of motion based upon "Classical Dynamics of particles and systems", Marion & Thornton, 4th edition, Chapter 11.
+Created for supplemental instruction purposes for Physics department at University of Texas (PHY 336K)

 Source available upon request.
 Updated 2020-2-15 to run on Java3D 64 bit version, compiled in Eclipse on Win10.

 A partial code snippet is shown below from the eulerTop class (initialization function only)